nats-io/nats-architecture-and-design/adr/ADR-56.md

 The clients are free to implement this in a way that's best for the given language, but should generally provide both the per-request and per-object options.

+The server can implement linearizable reads by having them "go through Raft".
+However, this is expensive as it requires an additional network hop for consensus.
+Instead, the server can implement linearizable reads by using leader leases.
+This can be done like how it is described in "LeaseGuard: Raft Leases Done Right":

+- The leader refreshes its leader lease by writing an entry into the log.
+This will be automatic during normal stream operations, but when idle will need to happen based on a noop-entry to prevent cold-starts or read timeouts.
+- The leader can serve reads as long as its leader lease based on the last committed entry's age is still active.
+The age is based on when the entry was created, not when it was committed.
+- The leader will stop serving reads after the lease expires.
+- A new leader will wait for the lease to expire before answering new reads/writes.
+It must wait at least the lease duration after the last entry in its log was received.
+- This can be implemented by using monotonic clock readings.
+- The leader lease can immediately expire, allowing a new leader to immediately start serving reads/writes after becoming leader, as a result of manual/automatic step-down as part of a `LeaderTransfer`.